objectivehtml/StackExchange/README.md

 ### Caching

-Cacheing should be built into the core.
+Caching should be built into the core.
 Using config files, one could adjust the cache length.
 This would minimize all requests to the server.

 ### Abstraction